 Liverpool's competitive advantages lie in the health and medical, distribution and logistics, professional services and manufacturing services and provide an impetus for the creation of high quality jobs across the local government area.
 Liverpool's status as one of Sydney's regional cities is also important in drawing a range of new retail and services jobs to the Liverpool city centre.

-Liverpool Council also recognises the importance of small business in retaining and creating jobs in the local government area and working in partnership with organisations such as the City of Liverpool Chamber of Commerce and Industry and the South West Sydney Business Enterprise Centre, looking to create an environment where small business can capitalise on growth opportunities.
+Liverpool Council also recognises the importance of small business in retaining and creating jobs in the local government area and working in partnership with organisations such as the City of Liverpool Chamber of Commerce and Industry, looking to create an environment where small business can capitalise on growth opportunities.

 The thrust of Liverpool Council's efforts to assist economic growth in the area involves:-